martingehrke/finance/README.md

 I am certainly not a wordsmith, so someone else has always said it better.

 ## [Conquer your Behavior](https://github.com/martingehrke/finance/blob/master/behavior.md)
+We have met the enemy and he is us.
 Don't get in the way of your own success.